Accreditation

 • Present CAPPA videos on the value of accreditation to department

-• Consultation with CAB Chair/Advisor
+• Consultation with Accreditation Committee Chair/Advisor

 • Identify any potential reviewers with a conflict of interest